Abdurrahman-X/Learning-SASS/README.md

 # Learning-SASS
-A booking app tutorial built with SASS
+A booking app landing page tutorial built with SASS